 What causes a pulmonary embolism?

-Usually a pulmonary embolism is caused by a blood clot travelling up from one of the deep veins in your legs.
-This kind of clot is called a deep vein thrombosis (DVT).
+Usually, a pulmonary embolism is caused by a blood clot travelling up from one of the deep veins in your body, usually in the leg.
+This kind of blood clot is called a deep vein thrombosis (DVT).

-In many cases, the clot occurs because of a change such as pregnancy or recent surgery.
-But in about 40% of cases, your health care professional may be unable to find the cause of a pulmonary embolism.
-It can happen for no obvious reason.
+In some cases, the blood clot occurs because of a change in your physical condition, such as pregnancy or recent surgery.
+In about 20-30% of cases, your health care professional may be unable to find the cause of a pulmonary embolism.
+This can be called an ‘unprovoked’ pulmonary embolism.

 - after an operation or a serious limb injury